-The honors program in Environmental Studies is a two semester sequence.
+The honors program in Environmental Studies involves two course credits.
 Majors electing to pursue honors are required to submit a thesis proposal to the Department prior to enrolling in ENST-498.
 Following successful completion of ENST-498, students complete their thesis by enrolling in ENST-499.
 Here are more details for students wishing to undertake a thesis in Environmental Studies.

 Recommended Course Sequence

-Students interested in majoring in ENST should consider taking one of the following core requirements of the ENST major in the fall of Year 1: Economics (ECON-111E/ENST-230), Environmental History (ENST-220/HIST-104 or HIST-105), Statistics (STAT-111E/ENST-240 or STAT-135) or Environmental Policy (ENST-252 or 260).
-Enrollment in electives for the major should also be considered.
+Students interested in majoring in ENST should consider taking one of the following core requirements of the ENST major in the fall semester of Year 1: Economics (ENST-230/ECON-111E or ECON-111), Environmental History (ENST-220/HIST-104 or HIST-105), Statistics (ENST-240/STAT-111E or STAT-111 or STAT-135).
+Other courses serving as electives may also be considered in the first semester.

 ENST-120 must be completed by the spring semester of year 2.
 It is strongly recommended that either (or both) Economics or Statistics requirements be completed by the end of the second year.